pixelfreak/steezy.williamkhoe.com/README.md

 Here is the list:
 - Search does not currently work for middle-of-the-word query.
 - Search filter based on Level
-- Track percentage of class user actually watched.
+- Track percentage of class video that user has actually watched.
 - Display progress UI for all videos in `/classes` when user is logged in.
 - Lazy-load all images.
 Use WebP and srcset to optimize for smaller screen.
 - Unit testing.